saiinc/cloudmon/README.md

 # Cloudmon
-## Cloud monitoring service for windows/linux computers or devices with linux based os
+## Cron monitoring service for windows/linux computers or devices with linux based os

+Integration is now only available with Telegram.

 Click the button below to deploy to Heroku